irodionr/golang_course/donovan-exercises/README.md

 **Exercise 3.2**: Experiment with visualizations of other functions from the math package.
 Can you produce an egg box, moguls, or a saddle?
 **Exercise 3.3**: Color each polygon based on its height, so that the peaks are colored red (#ff0000) and the valleys blue (#0000ff).
 **Exercise 3.4**: Following the approach of the Lissajous example in Section 1.7, construct a web server that computes surfaces and writes SVG data to the client.
 The server must set the Content-Type header like this: w.Header().Set("Content-Type", "image/svg+xml")
 **Exercise 3.5**: Implement a full-color Mandelbrot set using the function image.NewRGBA and the type color.RGBA or color.YCbCr.
+**Exercise 3.6**: Supersampling is a technique to reduce the effect of pixelation by computing the color value at several points within each pixel and taking the average.
+The simplest method is to divide each pixel into four "subpixels."
+Implement it.